 From Norwegian å

-meaning "river, stream", and rud
+meaning "river, stream" and the archaic word rud

-DAHL Dutch, German, Norwegian, Swedish, Danish
+DAHL Norwegian, Swedish, Danish

-or Old Norse dalr
+From Old Norse dalr

-both meaning "valley".
-A famous of this surname was author Roald Dahl (1916-1990) who is mostly remembered for children's stories such as 'Matilda' and 'Henry Sugar'.
+.
+A famous of this surname was author Roald Dahl (1916-1990) who is mostly remembered for children's stories such as Matilda

-From the Norwegian word næs
+From the Germanic word horn